dawn360/Traffic-Sign-Classifier/writeup.md

 The LeNet architecture was first introduced by LeCun et al. in their 1998 paper, Gradient-Based Learning Applied to Document Recognition.
 The implementation of LeNet was used primarily for OCR and character recognition in documents.

+For training, we mainly tweaked the EPOCH parameter and the training set size & argumentation type to arrive at our desired test accuracy.

+*Without data argumentation ( and grayscale and Normalization )*

+We tried Epoch 10 - 60 with 34799 images.
+Validation accuracy improves with a higher Epoch with a peak of 94.0 however model performs poorly on test data with a peak accuracy of 92.4

+*With data argumentation ( and grayscale and Normalization )*

+Epoch 10 - 60 with 68000 images. we can see that more data improves the validation accuracy with a peak accuracy of 95.3, but surprisingly the model fails to reach our target accuracy on the test dataset with an accuracy of 91.8

+*More augmented data...*

+We generate more argument data
-Using the LeNet Architecture with no modification we are able to achive a Validation accuracy of 95.1 and a test accuracy of 93.6
+Epoch 10 - 60 with 118857 images.
+We found that the model was able gained higher accuracy earlier in the epoch then after epoch 30 there was no further improvement in the validation accuracy so we retrain with and Epoch of 20 and finally we are able to achieve a Validation accuracy of 95.1 and a test accuracy of 93.6
-After several tweeks to the hyperparamenters, we gained a higher accuracy using a higher epoch value with enough augumented image data
+We found the size of the augmented data made a huge difference

 EPOCH 1 : Validation Accuracy = 0.851